Dichill/Summer-Game-Jam-2024/docs/README.md

   - Increases the number of random encounters.
 - `public void increaseFishCaught()`
   - Increases the number of fish caught.
+- `public void increaseBottleDestroyedCount(int value)`
+  - Increase the bottle destroyed by a specified value.
+- `public void decreaseBottleDestroyedCount(int value)`
+  - decrease the bottle destroyed by a specified value.
+- `public void setBottleDestroyedCount(int value)`
+  - set the bottle destroyed by a specified value.
+- `public void setDestination(townLocations town)`
+  - Sets the current destination.

 ### Settings Methods
 - `public void SetAudioVolume(float value)`